-We believe that Colombia represents an untapped opportunity for startup medtech & biotech companies to conduct cost-effective, quality and ethical early-stage clinical trials —with the same quality standards that they would find in the U.S. or Europe.
+We believe that Colombia represents an untapped opportunity for pharma, medtech & biotech startup companies to conduct cost-effective, quality and ethical early-stage clinical trials —with the same quality standards that they would find in the U.S. or Europe.

 Pedro Martinez-Clark, M.D.

 Dr. Martinez-Clark is an interventional cardiologist trained at Harvard University's Beth Israel Deaconess Medical Center, who later became Assistant Professor at the Miller School of Medicine at the University of Miami where he worked side-by-side with the internationally renowned William O'Neill, M.D., who is part of our advisory board.
 Dr. Martinez-Clark was part of the University of Miami's International Medicine Institute where he acquired extensive experience in international clinical trials and program development.
 Dr. Martinez-Clark currently serves as Chief Medical Officer for Interventional Concepts, Inc.